 Optimized Rules and Selection on Large Dimensions

 For users, rule optimization for simple formulas saves memory and speeds up calculations at run time.
 Performance optimization of web element selectors on large dimensions (read: millions of elements) fills a longstanding request by Jedox users.
-You can now display huge dimensions easily in element selectors, rule element pickers, Subset Editor and Paste Element dialogs.
-Note, that this is for web dialogs only.
-As we are gradually moving all excel dialogs to web dialogs, this will soon be available in Excel too.
+You can now display huge dimensions easily in element selectors, rule element pickers, Subset Editor and Paste Element dialogues.
+Note, that this is for web dialogues only.
+As we are gradually moving all excel dialogues to web dialogues, this will soon be available in Excel too.

 New GPU Advisor

 The GPU Accelerator Advisor now has a new home in Modeler and the extended functionality allows you to test your cube for suitability for GPU Acceleration.
 It gives a detailed breakdown of calculation and rules compatibility that can be exported to a file.

 Our new Request Profiler (in preview) gives an enterprise-level, forensic analysis of server requests per user which can allow for understanding performance bottlenecks around data and rule calculations.
 Once enabled for a specific user, it can show the slowest requests and analyze the hierarchical dependencies for performance analysis.

 We’ve made a bunch of performance improvements in one of the most powerful components of the Jedox platform too: Jedox Integrator.
 You can now use a new load type CubeSliceCopy to directly send a splashing command such as ‘copy [xx]’ or ‘100 like [xx] ‘.
 This has large performance implications, especially when moving data around in a cube (for example, copying actuals to forecast version).